 In summary, candidates who want to make a difference and are willing to use their intelligence and abilities in problem solving situations will find employment with the Pinecrest Police Department attractive and rewarding.
 Conversely, candidates who are only looking for a routine job in law enforcement or who do not feel that traffic enforcement is important and want to be exclusively involved in traditional police work, such as responding to calls for service and the apprehension of criminal suspects, will not be satisfied working for the Pinecrest Police Department.
 The success of one’s career with the Village of Pinecrest will be largely based upon the successful performance of community policing and personal commitment to serve and protect our residents and visitors.

-BENEFITS: A comprehensive benefits package is available to full-time employees.
-This package includes a choice of healthcare and dental plans, life insurance at twice the annual salary, and short term and long term disability insurance coverage.
+BENEFITS: A comprehensive benefits package includes a choice of healthcare and dental plans, life insurance at twice the annual salary, and short term and long term disability insurance coverage.
 Retirement benefits are provided through the Florida Retirement System (FRS).
-A 457 Deferred Compensation Plan is also available to all employees in addition to a Flexible Spending Plan (FSA).
+A 457 Deferred Compensation Plan is also available in addition to a Flexible Spending Plan (FSA).
 Leave benefits include two weeks vacation, 12 sick days and 2 personal days in addition to 11 paid holidays.

 Applicants must complete all requirements established by the Village of Pinecrest for employment as a Police Officer.
 This includes but is not limited to, a written examination, an oral board, a psychological evaluation, a polygraph examination, a physical agility test, a background investigation and a job-related medical examination including a drug screening test.
 The Village does not employ individuals who now smoke or have used tobacco products within the last twelve months.
 To receive consideration a fully completed Village of Pinecrest employment application is required.
 Resumes in lieu of a fully completed employment application will not receive consideration.
 Please review the “Application Process” on the Village’s web site.
 To view the job description and the application process, and obtain the employment application, please visit www.pinecrest-fl.gov/jobs .